Indiana’s Trusted Personal Injury Advocates Since 1963.

 Have you been injured or lost a loved one in a semi-truck accident?
 Bad truck accidents can be traumatic and destructive, leaving you with severe injuries that could take a lifetime to recover from.
 You may never be able to return to the life you had previously, but if you contact an Indiana semi-truck accident lawyer, you can seek justice and compensation for your losses.

-Our team has helped many people file personal injury claims for truck accidents.
+Our Indiana truck accident lawyers team has helped many truck accident victims recover compensation through personal injury claims.
 We understand how difficult this process is and how grueling the recovery can be.
 We’re here to support you as you seek justice for what you’ve suffered and work toward a settlement that can help restore parts of your life.

 Large truck accidents injure and kill thousands of people in the United States each year.
 Because tractor-trailers are so much bigger and heavier than passenger vehicles, the damage they cause when they’re involved in crashes can be huge.
 Knowing what the most common causes of truck accidents are in Indiana could encourage motorists to drive more safely when commercial trucks are nearby.